senzing-garage/serve-grpc/docs/examples.md

 1. This usage has an SQLite database that is baked into the Docker container.
    The container is mutable and the data in the database is lost when the container is terminated.
-   Only use this technique for simple tests.
+   Use this technique for simple tests only.
    Example:

     ```console